jruels/ansible-best-practices/labs/aap-projects-templates-jobs/index.md

 This playbook targets hosts in the `web` group.
-We need to add our `Server1` host to the `web` group.
+We need to add our servers to the `web` group.

 Go to **Resources → Inventories**, and click **First Inventory**.